Robins’ 53rd CAOS, USMC participate in joint airfield exercise

 |0

-This work, Robins’ 53rd CAOS, USMC participate in joint airfield exercise [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Robins’ 53rd CAOS, USMC participate in joint airfield exercise, by Kisha Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT